BhanuPrakash2047/bookhaven-ecommerce/README.md

 # 📚 BookHaven — A Scalable, Microservices Bookstore

-> 🎯 Solo-built, production-grade e-commerce platform with modern microservices, real-time architecture, and advanced user experience.
+> 🎯 A production-grade e-commerce platform with modern microservices, real-time architecture, and advanced user experience.

 ---
 ### 🖼️ Architecture Overview